jupyter/jupyter-js-utils/README.md

 Bundling for the Browser
 ------------------------
-When using Webpack, specify the following alias:
+Specify the following alias: `requirejs: 'requirejs/require'`.
-`requirejs: 'requirejs/require'`.

 Usage Examples